The Dreaming (album): Initial response

 Upon its release, The Dreaming met with a mixed critical reception.
 Many were baffled by the unconventional techniques and dense soundscapes Bush had employed.
 Writing for Smash Hits, Neil Tennant described the album as "very weird.
 She's obviously trying to become less commercial."
-Colin Irwin of Melody Maker wrote that "initially it is bewildering and not a little preposterous, but try to hang on through the twisted overkill and the historic fits and there's much reward."
-He labelled "Suspended in Gaffa" the only "vaguely conventional track" and predicted the album failing in the charts.
+Colin Irwin of Melody Maker wrote that "initially it is bewildering and not a little preposterous, but try to hang on through the twisted overkill and the histrionic fits and there's much reward."
+He labelled "Suspended in Gaffa" the only "vaguely conventional track" and identified "Night of the Swallow" as a song that demonstrated her "growing maturity as a writer and her arrival as an outstanding producer."
+Irwin further predicted that the British audiences would struggle to connect with the material and believed that the album would likely be commercially unsuccessful.Cashbox called the album "an imaginative array of avant garde experimental fare coated with a pop sensibility."
+Billboard said that the album was "disjointed, quirky, startling, often nonsensical, but always fascinating."
 American critic Robert Christgau wrote that "the revelation is the dense, demanding music", calling it "the most impressive Fripp/Gabriel-style art-rock album of the postpunk refulgence."
 Jon Young of Trouser Press called it "a triumph of inventive songwriting and unpredictable performances" but warned that "its sensory overload will drive away the less than dedicated."